RunboxScripts/RunboxKeyboardShortcuts/README.md

 ## Changelog

+* 3.0: Modify color and size of message selection indicator.

 * 2.9: Fix improper binding on "Show all fields" command.

 * 2.8: Added "Show all fields" command in compose view.
 Clarified keybind explanations.